Sacred Heart Convent School (Thailand): History

 Sr.Séraphine de Marie Luttenbacher, SPC (née: Eugénie Luttenbacher) is a religious nun of Sisters of Saint Paul of Chartres.
 She is from Alsace, France.
 As a religious nun, she was assigned by her congregation to Saigon, Vietnam.
 She was transferred to Siam to be the rector of Saint Louis Hospital, Bangkok and then She was appointed as rector of the religious sisters assigned to the St. Francis-Xavier Catholic Church, Samsen in 1903.

 In 1924, René-Marie-Joseph Perros (Apostolic Vicar to Bangkok) was convincing the religious sisters assigned to the St. Francis-Xavier Catholic Church, Samsen to join the Congregation of the Sisters of Sacred Heart of Jesus of Bangkok and he appointed Sr.Seraphine de Marie Lutenbraker as rector.

 In 1934, Sr.Séraphine de Marie Luttenbacher opened the first school of the Sisters of the Sacred Heart of Jesus of Bangkok and named it "Couvent de Sacré Coeur".

 During the early days of this school, it used a Thai and French name and used Thai and French language as the medium of instruction in school but now has changed French to English.

 School symbol

 "H" comes from 8H which stand for Heart, Holy, Honest, Honor, Humble, Hospitality, Hope, and Home.
 H is supported by branches.
 The green leaves represent the people while the limb is the society which are dependent on one another.
 H in the circle means that it is the center of the Congregation of the Sacred Hearts of Jesus in Bangkok that unites the administrators, teachers, and students.

-School colors

-Red and white are the school colors which symbolize love of humanity, following the example of Jesus.
+Red and white are the school colors, which symbolize love of humanity, following the example of Jesus.
 Red represents love which mirrors the love of Jesus.
 White represents purity, optimism, benevolence, absolution, and goodwill towards others.